Aurelie Halbwachs

 Aurélie Marie Halbwachs (born 24 August 1986) is a Mauritian road bicycle racer.
 She is a four-time winner of Mauritius' Athlete of the Year, winning in 2006, 2008, 2010 and 2011.

 Halbwachs started her career in cycling in 2006 and competed in various local and international tournaments.
 She competed at the 2008 Summer Olympics, finishing in 68th place, and the 2012 Summer Olympics in the Women's road race, where she failed to finish.
 Halbwachs was the winner of the time trial at the 2006 African Road Championships, and she won the gold medal in both the road race and the time trial at the 2017 championships.
 She has also won six individual national road cycling titles – three in the road race, three in the time trial.

 During 2016, she started participating in mountain bike races which typically were of 1,200 m climbs and 57 km long.

 Personal life

 Halbwachs was born on 24 August 1986 in Curepipe, Mauritius.
 She is married to Yannick Lincoln who is a six time Tour Mauritius champion.
 She paired with him from 2003 in several mixed doubles squads and cycle championships.
 They got married in 2006.
-She gave birth to a girl child, Yana, on 13 September 2015.
+She gave birth to a daughter, Lana, on 13 September 2015.
 She volunteered in the initiative of the Ministry of Sports in Mauritius to build a velodrome constructed to enable the infrastructure facilities in Roches Brunes.
 She has partial association with South African Airways, who have enabled her to participate in mountain bike events.